siphonjs/siphon/README.md

 # API

-Using siphonjs is simple!
-After requiring the siphon module, simply invoke it and chain as many methods as you'd like.
-Want to pursue multiple queries in one document?
-Simply invoke another instance!
+Using Siphon is simple!
+After requiring the Siphon module, simply invoke it and chain as many methods as you'd like.

 ### .get

 ### .find